IIIF/cookbook-recipes/recipe/0033-choice/index.md

 _<small>Wellcome Library</small>_

-In both cases the images are all of the same thing.
-They all align (or could be aligned) with the same Canvas.
+In both cases the images are of the same thing.
+They each align (or could be aligned) with the same Canvas.

-Users should be able to choose which of the multiple images they want to view.
+Users should be able to choose which of these images they want to view.

 Client implementations should understand that the intent is to offer the user a **choice** between 2 or more images.
-The user can switch between them at will, but the publisher can expect that clients will all start with the same image showing.
+The user can switch between them at will, but the publisher can expect that all clients will all start with the same image showing.

 There are many potential user interface approaches for this model.
 For example, a tool used in the study of art conservation may have more sophisticated layer-blending features or other manipulations of the images.